nithish0369/Chat-Bot-AI-Summary/README.md

 5. **View Results**: Review the structured security analysis report

 ### Sample Data Format
 The application accepts Censys host data in the following JSON format.
-Sample datasets are provided in `sample_data.json` and `sample_test_data.json`:
+Sample datasets are provided in sampleDataSet:

 ```json
 {